-- When someone takes your photo, and your eyes look red in it, that is the fault of your pupils.
-The intense light of the flash and where you’re looking cause the light to reflect off the retina in the color of red.
+- When someone takes your photo, and your eyes look red in it, that is the fault of your pupil.
+The intense light of the flash and where you're looking cause the light to reflect off the retina in the color of red.

 What causes pupillary reflex?
 Your eyes constrict and dilate, but it's not magic happening – there is a process in your eyes that makes them do what they do.

 The thing is, your eye is equipped with sphincter muscles that work like a drawstring to constrict your pupils.
 Then, there are dilator muscles in the center of the iris working to dilate the pupil.